 Caddyshack boasts a number of memorable characters, starting with Chevy Chase's Ty Webb, the millionaire wise-ass with impressive golf skills.
 Ted Knight bellows and huffs as the arrogant Judge Smails, a man whose uptight attitude towards the rest of the Bushwood community is a never-ending source of hilarity.
 At one point, Danny is trying to get on the Judge’s good side, and laments the fact that his parents won't have the money to send him to college.
 “Well”, Judge Smails replies abruptly, “the world needs ditch diggers too”.
 Bill Murray shines in an early film role as Carl Spackler, the mentally deranged groundskeeper who's constantly being outwitted by a gopher.
 But the real showstopper in Caddyshack is longtime stand-up comedian Rodney Dangerfield, who rattles off one-liners so quickly that you can barely keep up with them.
 The first time we meet Al Czervik, he’s walking through the lobby of Bushwood with his Asian friend, Mr. Wang (Dr. Dow).
 “I hear this place is restricted, Wang”, he tells his companion, “so don’t tell them you’re Jewish, okay?”
 With his rapid-fire delivery and sharp tongue, Dangerfield never falls short of comedic brilliance, and in the final round up, it’s clearly Rodney who walks away with the majority of the film’s laughs.

 There's an entire generation of us who grew up with Caddyshack, and love the film without reserve.
 We're easy enough to spot; just bring the movie up in conversation, and we'll soon be regaling you with all of its best lines.
-For us select few, the sight of a Baby Ruth candy bar floating in a pool will always be a source of laughter, and regardless of how many years fall off the calendar, Caddyshack will never, ever grow old.
+For us select few, the sight of a Baby Ruth candy bar floating in a pool will always be funny, and regardless of how many years fall off the calendar, Caddyshack will never, ever grow old.